Updated: Nov 1

-Brian Reece is one half of the pair of long time professional partners that founded Service Physics 3 years ago, having decided to take a highly successful training campaign “pro” and grow it into a full time consultancy business with a singular mission: to solve the myriad of problems and issues that have long plagued the service industry.
+Brian Reece is one half of the pair of long-time professional partners who founded Service Physics in 2019, having decided to take a highly successful training campaign “pro” and grow it into a full-time consultancy business with a singular mission: solve the myriad of problems and issues that have long plagued the service industry.
 We recently spoke with Brian to learn a little more about his values surrounding the deeper use of analytical data in making informed decisions, and the greater Service Physics ethos.

 What does it mean to you for a company to be “data-driven”?

-The physics in service physics is intentional, in that it's meant to get across the fact that we seek to understand how the world actually works, and can help you configure your business in such a way that it will actually deliver the value you want it to deliver, versus just hoping for a better outcome, or relying on people to continually work harder.
+The physics in Service Physics is intentional, in that it's meant to get across that we seek to understand how the world actually works, and can help you configure your business in such a way that it will actually deliver the value you want it to deliver, versus just hoping for a better outcome, or relying on people to continually work harder.

 What is the Service Physics method of utilizing data in a more meaningful way?

 The second way we use data is related to embedding an actual “data-driven” business process.
-The key to any growth (business, personal, or otherwise) is learning - and learning comes from understanding cause & effect (physics).
-One example of a data-driven learning process that can be embedded in any organization is the problem solving process known as PDSA (Plan-Do-Study-Act).
+The key to any growth (business, personal, or otherwise) is learning - and learning comes from understanding cause and effect (physics).
+One example of a data-driven learning process that can be embedded in any organization is the problem-solving process known as PDSA (Plan-Do-Study-Act).